pwdel/openllm-framework/README.md

 Going beyond O would give us the dreaded $\Theta\left(\frac{T}{n}\right)$, which means, "it took too long."

-### Avoiding the CPU
+### An Aside - Avoiding the CPU

 Managing memory requirements is crucial for maintaining optimal performance, especially when processing large batches of text tokens with limited GPU memory.
-When the required memory exceeds the available GPU memory, the system experiences a fallback to CPU and system memory, leading to a significant decrease in performance.
+When the required memory exceeds the available GPU memory, settings within the HuggingFace library for LLM's allow a fallback to CPU and system memory, leading to a significant decrease in performance.
+There are ways to adjust one's settings to not allow a fallback, but this results in an error, so the operation doesn't get performed.

 Drawing off of our Big O equation above, we'll define some variables to express this: